By: Robert Rutherford, CEO, QuoStar

 Any cybersecurity professional will tell you that the weak link in a company’s defences is its employees, with some 90% of cyberattacks linked somehow to human error.

 An introductory training course or company guidebook given to staff to read their own time are no longer enough.
 Staff need regular training to stay alert to new threats.
 You already perform fire drills in case of an emergency, and you should practice cybersecurity drills so that everyone knows how to respond to a data breach.
-Staff should develop muscle memory for spotting threats like DDoS attacks, phishing attacks, and ransomware, and this can only be achieved through training and reinforcement.
+Staff should develop muscle memory for spotting threats like phishing attacks, vishing attacks and ransomware, and this can only be achieved through training and continual reinforcement.

 Finally, it’s important to practice good communication with your team in order to spot mental health problems like isolation, burnout, or stress.
 When teams are away from the workplace these issues are harder to spot.
 Aside from promoting a happier workforce, it’ll mean your staff are more alert to security threats.